-‘Bold And The Beautiful’ Spoilers For Next Week: Brooke Blames Steffy, Not Liam For The One-Night Stand
+'Bold And The Beautiful' Spoilers For Next Week: Brooke Blames Steffy, Not Liam, For The One-Night Stand

 Those who follow the soap opera know that Brooke has always been Hope's protector and is also Lope's biggest fan.
 She believes that Hope and Liam belong together.
 Longtime viewers will also remember how pleased she was when her daughter revealed that she was pregnant with Liam's baby even though he was still married to Steffy at the time.
 Brooke made it her business to tell Steffy to let her husband go.

-But, this time around Brooke will not feel the same way.
+But this time around, Brooke will not feel the same way.
 She is angry that Liam betrayed his wife, but Steffy bears the brunt of her wrath.
 She will confront her stepdaughter and blast her for hurting her precious girl.

 However, Brooke seems to have forgotten that Steffy is in a fragile state.
-She is already experiencing a lot of strain and tension around the pregnancy because everyone blames her, per The Bold and the Beautifuldaily spoilers.
+She is already experiencing a lot of strain and tension around the pregnancy because everyone blames her, per The Bold and the Beautiful daily spoilers.

 As seen above, the mama-to-be wants Finn to be the father, but Liam could also be her baby daddy.
 Longtime viewers may also recall that, in the past, doctors warned her that she may never have children.
-She may not have a smooth pregnancy this time around, especially will all the drama surrounding the conception.
+She might not have a smooth pregnancy this time around, especially with all the drama surrounding the conception.

 Will Brooke push Steffy over the edge?
 Is it possible that Steffy could miscarry this child in the future?